Outcomes & Assessment

 Program Goals & Outcomes

-- ≥90% of graduates take the RDN credentialing exam within 12 months
+- At least 90% of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion